Whether you’re living in a camper full-time or using it for gallivanting around on relatively short road trips, things go wrong.

-In this comprehensive guide, we’ll share some of the essential tools we carry as well as a guide to what to pack and a brief tool buyer’s guide.
+In this comprehensive guide, we’ll share some of the essential tools we carry, a guide to what to pack, and a brief tool buyer’s guide.

 We have over 60 tools on this list, so to make navigation easier, we’ve split them into six categories:

 - Basic Tools & Equipment Every RV Enthusiast Needs